Who is in the cast of Netflix's The Politician?

 Ben Platt plays Payton Hobart

 Who is Payton Hobart?
-A privileged and highly ambitious high schooler who’s running for student body president at Saint Sebastian High School — just the first step of many that he’s plotted out on his route to The White House.
+A privileged and highly ambitious high schooler who’s running for student body president at Saint Sebastian High School (with the help of his loyal aides, of course) — just the first step of many that he’s plotted out on his route to The White House.

+However, there’s a snag — the popular River, a lacrosse co-captain and Payton’s own former Mandarin tutor, is also running for student body president.

 Where have I seen Ben Platt before?
 The Pitch Perfect actor won the Tony Award for Best Actor for his performance in the ground-breaking Broadway musical Dear Evan Hansen.